hdShang/arxiv-daily/docs/cs-CL/2025-06-01/papers/250600814v2-guessbench-sensemaking-multimodal-creativity-in-the-wild.md

 ---
 layout: default
-title: GuessBench: Sensemaking Multimodal Creativity in the Wild
+title: "GuessBench: Sensemaking Multimodal Creativity in the Wild"
 ---

 # GuessBench: Sensemaking Multimodal Creativity in the Wild